Sidney Crosby: Rise to superstardom (2005–2007)

-"Sid the Kid", a nickname given to him by the media early in his career, made his NHL debut on October 5, 2005 against the New Jersey Devils, and registered an assist on the team's first goal of the season, scored by Mark Recchi in a 5–1 loss.
+"Sid the Kid", a nickname given to him by the media early in his career, made his NHL debut on October 5, 2005, against the New Jersey Devils, and registered an assist on the team's first goal of the season, scored by Mark Recchi in a 5–1 loss.
 He scored his first NHL goal in the Penguins' home opener on October 8 against goaltender Hannu Toivonen of the Boston Bruins.
 Despite having registered two assists for a three-point night, the Penguins were defeated 7–6 in overtime.
-Crosby began his rookie season playing alongside Hall of Famer Mario Lemieux.
-Unfortunately, Lemieux was forced to retire due to an irregular heartbeat after having played just 26 games of the season.
+Crosby began his rookie season playing alongside Hall of Famer Mario Lemieux, though Lemieux was forced to retire due to an irregular heartbeat after having played just 26 games into the season.
 Near the midway point of the season, Penguins head coach Ed Olczyk was fired and replaced by Michel Therrien on December 15, 2005.
 The following day, Therrien designated Crosby as an alternate captain for the Penguins.
-The move drew criticism from some hockey pundits, including Don Cherry, who claimed that Crosby did not have the experience for the position.
+The move drew criticism from some hockey pundits, including commentator Don Cherry, who claimed that Crosby did not have the experience for the position.
 Cherry said, "An 18-year-old kid says he's going to give us ideas.
 What, from the Quebec League, he's going to give them ideas?
 Come on.
 That's ridiculous."
 Although hopes were high in Pittsburgh for the club to succeed, largely in part to the beginning of Crosby's NHL career and bolstered by the acquisitions of Sergei Gonchar, Žigmund Pálffy, and Mark Recchi, the Penguins still finished with the worst record in the Eastern Conference.
 Nevertheless, Crosby's first NHL campaign was a personal success as he established franchise records in assists (63) and points (102) for a rookie, both of which were previously held by Mario Lemieux.
-He also became the youngest player in NHL history to score 100 points in a single season, and only the seventh rookie ever to hit the benchmark.
+He also scored 39 goals and became the youngest player in NHL history to score 100 points in a single season, and only the seventh rookie ever to hit the benchmark.
 Overall, Crosby finished sixth in the NHL scoring race and seventh in the NHL in assists.
 Among Canadian NHL players, he trailed only Joe Thornton and Dany Heatley.
-Throughout the season, Crosby had battled with Washington Capitals forward and 2004 first-overall pick Alexander Ovechkin for the rookie scoring lead.
+Throughout the season, Crosby had battled with Washington Capitals winger and 2004 first-overall pick Alexander Ovechkin for the rookie scoring lead.
 He finished second to Ovechkin's 106 points and also lost to the Capitals forward for the Calder Memorial Trophy as NHL rookie of the year.
 It marked the start of a rivalry that would help "define the league" for over a decade.
 Throughout his first season, Crosby was accused by opposing players and coaches of taking dives and complaining to officials, which was typically attributed to his youth.
 He became the first rookie to earn 100 penalty minutes and 100 points in the same season, which magnified his reputation for complaining to NHL officials.
 Hockey analyst Kelly Hrudey compared Crosby to Wayne Gretzky, who had a similar reputation as a "whiner" in his youth, and suggested that as Crosby matured, he would mellow out and his reputation would fade.